Pumpkin can pack a nutritional punch in the right recipes

 Squash the Fear

-One reason some people might not be aware of pumpkin’s many uses is its intimidating appearance, says Jane DeWitt, clinical nutrition coordinator of Food and Nutrition Services for Hackettstown Medical Center.
+One reason some people might not be aware of pumpkin’s many uses is its intimidating appearance, says Jane DeWitt, director of operations for Hackettstown Medical Center and Newton Medical Center.
 She notes that food’s color and size may turn people off from cooking with it.

 “Pumpkin has an image problem,” she says.
 “When people think of pumpkin, they usually think of the orange jack-o-lantern type – it doesn’t look approachable.
 Canned pumpkin, on the other hand, is easy to use and can give your recipes a healthy boost.
 It’s just a matter of being creative.”